 FIGHT ONE // What he is spending vs. what you are spending.

 I could just chalk this one up to "money" like most people do, but I think it is more specific than that.
-Everybody fights about money no matter how many years married I think.
+Everybody fights a little bit about money no matter how much you make/spend/save etc. and no matter how many years you’ve been married.
 However, in your first year of marriage I think the fight is mostly about what you each are spending.

 Naturally we think that what we buy is necessary and how much we spend isn't "that much".
-But what they buy and how much they spend is too much and for not a good reason.
+But what they buy and how much they spend is too much and for pointless purchases.
 Greg and I are lucky enough to have pretty similar views on money and what to spend it on but we had to get there.
 Our first year of marriage we weren't there.

 How to fight-the-fight:

 Greg and I are constantly comparing something of ours together.
-My clothes money to his Magic The Gathering cards (don't judge!), my computer and camera to his guitar gear.
-It helps us so much when talking about these things and money!
+My clothes money to his Magic The Gathering cards (Don't judge him!), my computer and camera to his guitar gear.
+It helps us understand eachother so much when talking about these things and money!
 Find the similarities and have grace with each other.
 But don't be too nice, be reasonable with your expense.
 Don't just allow more for him so you can have more.
 I know that angle lady! ;)